-Hearne called it a “Catch-22” for his clients—who were blocked from suing Benson before the election for fear the case could influence the results, and who were stopped from suing Benson after the election because it was too late to make any difference.
+Hearne called it a Catch-22 for his clients—who were blocked from suing Benson prior to the election, for fear the case could influence election results, and who were stopped from suing Benson after the election because it was too late to make any difference.

 In her pleadings, Benson’s lawyers contended that the four voters lacked standing to bring the action against her.

-Benson also claimed that she cannot be sued for the implementation of a private program to fund and direct the conduct of Michigan elections because she did not personally hand out the money.
+Benson also claimed that she couldn’t be sued for the implementation of a private program to fund and direct the conduct of Michigan elections because she didn’t personally hand out the money.